benji6/circular-iterable/README.md

 ## Implementation

-This library is written in ES2015 and implements the iterable and iterator protocols.
-As such you will either need to be using an ES2015 runtime or transpiling your code.

-It's also worth mentioning that there is no deep cloning of elements passed to circular-iterable so mutate them at your own peril.
+There is no deep cloning of elements passed to circular-iterable so mutate them at your own peril.